welcome to the

 Encouraging the study and conservation of birds, other wildlife, and their natural habitat since 1962.

-March Members Meeting:
+April Members Meeting:

 Where: The Fellowship Room of the First United Methodist Church, 1551 Montgomery, Santa Rosa.
 The Fellowship Room is located at the west (left when facing the church) end of the church.